2025

 33x57x60 cm

 The spiral is an archetypal form that transcends cultures and epochs, embodying ideas of continuity, ascent, transformation, and the unfolding of narrative over time.
-This form is not only present in abstract or natural motifs but also in monumental works that depict legendary and historical stories.
-For instance, the Trajan’s Column in Rome features a continuous helical frieze that winds upward around the shaft, narrating in intricate detail the emperor’s Dacian Wars.
-Here, the spiral structure is not merely decorative—it organizes time and space into a coherent, readable sequence, guiding the viewer’s gaze on a metaphorical journey from beginning to end.
+This form appears not only in abstract or natural motifs but also in monumental works that depict legendary and historical events.
+For instance, Trajan’s Column in Rome features a continuous helical frieze that winds upward around the shaft, narrating in intricate detail the emperor’s Dacian Wars.
+Here, the spiral structure is not merely decorative; it organizes time and space into a coherent, legible sequence, guiding the viewer’s gaze on a metaphorical journey from beginning to end.

-Similarly, the Tower of Babel as imagined in art and literature is often depicted as a spiraling or stepped structure reaching toward the heavens.
-The spiral here symbolizes human ambition and transcendence, as well as the dangers of hubris.
+Similarly, the Tower of Babel, as imagined in art and literature, is often depicted as a spiraling or stepped structure reaching toward the heavens.
+Here, the spiral symbolizes human ambition and transcendence, as well as the dangers of hubris.
 Its form evokes both connection and fragmentation: an attempt to unify humanity in a single project that ultimately ends in dispersal and confusion.